hisco/helmify-kustomize/README.md

 Kustomize Replacements are used to copy fields from one source into any number of specified targets.
 Combined with .env file you can use it to dynamically set values in your helm chart using helm values.

-During the build process the following happens:
+Furing build process when the parametrize list is provided example `--parametrize devEnv=overlays/dev/.env --parametrize baseEnv=base/.env` the following happens:
-1. All configMapGenerator and secretGenerator fields are being read from the kustomization.yaml file
-2. All Replacements are being read from the kustomization.yaml file.
+- The parametrize list is a list of pairs, the left side is the key of the value in the helm values, the right side is the path to the file to be read, `devEnv=overlays/dev/.env` will set the value of `devEnv` in the helm values to the value of the `.env` file in the `overlays/dev` folder.
+- Each of the files in the parametrize list is being read and the values are being randomly set during the kustomize build process.
+- The core logic wraps the results of all overlays into a single helm chart.
-3. ConfigMaps and Secrets are being created as helm templates with is using property accessors to access the values such as `{{ .Values.".env".propertyName | default "actual value from .env file" }}` with a default value of the actual value from the .env file.
+- The random values are replaced with the property accessor based on the left side of the pair `{{ .Values.devEnv.propertyName }}` with a default value of the actual value from the .env file.
-By the following logic:
-- If the property is only being used in a replacement, the property will be set as a placeholder in the helm template with no default value.
-- If the property is set in the .env file, the default value will be the value from the .env file.
-- property accessor is calculated based on the file name, and property name `{{ .Values.".env".propertyName }}`, supporting any file name and property name.

 Example:
 Your kustomization.yaml file contains the following: